 The Komodo dragons (Varanus komodoensis) are prehistoric lizards that evolved through hunting 300-kilogram dwarf stegadons or pygmy elephants.

-4- Island hopping
+4- Go Island Hopping

 The chain of islands around Maumere Bay is ideal for discovering remote beaches and villages.

-5- Go on a Komodo diving adventure
+6- Go on a Komodo diving adventure

 Portuguese traders and missionaries who came to Flores in the 16th century named the region after its amazing underwater world of coral, fish and marine life.